Sidney Crosby Game Preview: Penguins vs. Flyers

 Crosby Season Stats Insights

-- In 22 games this season, Crosby has averaged 19:05 on the ice, while putting up a plus-minus rating of +12.
+- In 10 of 23 games this season, Crosby has scored a goal, with three of those games resulting in multiple goals.

-- Crosby has a goal in 10 games this season out of 22 games played, including multiple goals three times.
+- In 18 of 23 games this year, Crosby has registered a point, and five of those games included multiple points.

-- Crosby has a point in 18 games this year (out of 22), including multiple points five times.

-- The implied probability is 37.7% that Crosby hits the over on his points over/under based on the odds.
+- The implied probability is 36.4% that Crosby goes over his points prop total based on the odds.

-- There is an implied probability of 52.6% of Crosby going over his assist prop bet, considering the moneyline odds.
+- There is a 50% chance of Crosby having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.